mobile-dev-ufes/2023-2-proj-final-hush-hush-app/README.md

 ##  🔎  About the app:

 The Hush-Hush app is designed for individuals dealing with unresolved emotional, financial, and personal dilemmas.
 The goal is to provide a safe and welcoming space where these individuals can anonymously share and open up about their issues.
 This allows users who are interested in others' challenges to comment and engage in discussions on each of the topics, fostering a supportive community environment.
-Our app is aimed at people between 20 and 50 years old, although individuals of all ages can access it..
+Our app is aimed at people between 20 and 50 years old, although individuals of all ages can access it.

 You can see app prototype in : https://www.canva.com/design/DAFyOQZp9vM/BDS0TVZ6yRE98M57J0cv6A/edit?utm_content=DAFyOQZp9vM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton